 - Monitors: Professional level speakers for serious amplification such as studio or event use – and lovers of all things loud.

 - Subwoofers: As tech grows smaller and thinner, the one thing it can’t make up for is the loss of bass – which is why people buy a subwoofer: a single bass unit that brings it back.

 - Surround sound: While stereo tends to be perfect for music, you’ll want a surround sound system (three to seven speakers) for the true home cinema experience.

-- Floor/tower speakers: These are floor-standing speakers that offer a great frequency range, adding clarity to your music or high performance to a home cinema setup.
+- Floor speakers: Also called tower speakers, these are floor-standing speakers that offer a great frequency range, adding clarity to your music or high performance to a home cinema setup.

 Multi-room speaker systems

 Thanks to the advances in wireless technology, multi-room speaker systems are far more affordable – and easier to set up – than they’ve ever been.